 Some companies also use it to follow up with promoters, strengthening the positive power of happy customers by inviting them to share their opinions of products or services with a friend or join a customer advocacy program.

 Closed loop feedback is powerful on an individual level, since it turns negative customer experiences into a chance to build loyalty and even advocacy.
 But what about on a business-wide scale?

 Closing the loop with negative customer experiences can help you highlight problems that may be affecting much more than just one customer.
 Individuals’ negative feedback could help you unearth UX design problems, customer experience challenges and staff training opportunities that affect your whole business.

 Once you fix the issues that one person’s complaint brings to life, you’ll have an outcome that benefits all of your customers and your bottom line too.

 How to build a closed-loop system

 A closed-loop system requires two main components:

-Integrating your closed-loop process in your CX program
+Integrate your closed-loop process with your CX program

 This allows you to set up automated alerts.
-So when a customer gives a negative score for something – say, for example they rated you ‘6’ on your NPS survey – it automatically creates a ticket that this needs following up.
+So when a customer gives a negative score for something – say, for example they rated you ‘6’ on your NPS survey – a ticket is automatically created so the issue can be followed up.